shijiansu/gcp-course-google-cloud-fundamentals-core-infrastructure-by-agilitics/README.md

 --------------------------------------------------------------------------------

-# Execute all tests in project / sub-projects
+# Execute all tests in repo

-`/bin/bash run-project-test.sh`
+`/bin/bash run-repo-test.sh`